Archetype-cc/Archetype.03/README.md

 ## Features

-- Create Collection by Topics on you computer.
+- Create Collection by topics on your computer.
-- Download and archive Dat Archives.
+- Download and Archive.
 - Help Seed Archives in the network (~).

 ## Why ?

-Soon.
+This is an experimental tool to help anyone interested in become an independent collector.
+More Soon.

 ## Getting Started